mwyvr/materialgirl/README.md

-# mooey-themes
+# cli-themes

-mooey is a set of themes for the Helix editor and supported terminals.
+cli-themes is a set of themes for terminals and terminal-based tools.

+## Available themes

+### Helix editor

+- mui-dark.toml
+- mui-light.toml

+### Foot terminal

+- mui-dark.ini